pingcap/docs-cn/sql/tidb-specific.md

 - Scope: SESSION | GLOBAL
 - Default: 0
 - This variable is used to set whether to disable automatic retry of explicit transactions.
 If you set this variable to 1, the transaction does not retry automatically.
 If there is a conflict, the transaction needs to be retried at the application layer.
 To decide whether you need to disable automatic retry, see [description of optimistic transactions](transaction-isolation.md#description-of-optimistic-transactions).

+## tidb_enable_table_partition

+- Scope: SESSION
+- Default value: 0
+- This variable is used to set whether to enable the `TABLE PARTITION` feature.

+## tidb_backoff_lock_fast

+- Scope: SESSION | GLOBAL
+- Default value: 100
+- This variable is used to set the `backoff` time when the read request meets a lock.

+## tidb_ddl_reorg_worker_cnt

+- Scope: SESSION | GLOBAL
+- Default value: 16
+- This variable is used to set the concurrency of the DDL operation in the `re-organize` phase.

+## tidb_ddl_reorg_priority

+- Scope: SESSION | GLOBAL
+- Default value: `PRIORITY_NORMAL`
+- This variable is used to set the priority of executing the `ADD INDEX` operation in the `re-organize` phase.
+- You can set the value of this variable to `PRIORITY_LOW`, `PRIORITY_NORMAL` or `PRIORITY_HIGH`.

 ## Optimizer Hint